BG3-Community-Library-Team/bg3-community/Tutorials/General/Basic/adding-mod-dependencies.md

 Since this info is embedded in the .pak file of your mod, you can update them as needed for each version of your mod — adding or removing entries depending on what's compatible with that specific release.

 > Declaring conflicts helps avoid bugs and confusion by warning users that enabled mutually exclusive mods.
-Some mod managers may in the future use this information to show warnings or automatically disable conflicting mods. **MCM 1.32+ warns users of conflicts in their load orders**.
+Mod managers may in the future use this information to show warnings or automatically disable conflicting mods. **MCM 1.32+ warns users of conflicts in their load orders**.
 > {.is-success}

 ### Why adding dependencies?
 I don't need them!